Do you suspect your child might be the victim of bullies?

 With technology, even the home is no longer a safe haven.
 Your child could be the victim of cyber-bullying via online devices or cell phones.

 In the U.S., between 20 and 28 percent of children in grades 6-12 will experience bullying.
-Less than half the children in America, about 40 percent, that are bullied will report it to an adult (source).
+Less than half the children in America, about 40 percent that are bullied, will report it to an adult (1).

 In surveys, approximately 30 percent of children admit to having bullied others.
 These percentages increase when it comes to bullies being observed in the act.
 Just over 70 percent of children and school staff have witnessed instances of bullying.

-Verbal and social bullying are the most common, followed by physical bullying and, less frequently, cyber-bullying, with the exception of “LGBTQ” youths.
+Verbal and social bullying are the most common, followed by physical bullying and, less frequently, cyber-bullying, except for “LGBTQ” youths.
 In this group, 55 percent are subject to cyber-bullying.

 For those bullied in middle school, the percentages for different types of bullying are: